Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/auth0.md

 4. Select **New DCR provider** to create an Auth0 configuration.
 Provide a name for internal use in {{site.konnect_short_name}}.
 The name and provider type information will not be exposed to Dev Portal developers.

-5. Input the **Issuer URL** of your Auth0 tenant, formatted as: `https://AUTH0_TENANT_SUBDOMAIN.us.auth0.com`.
-Do not include a forward slash at the end of the URL.
+5. Enter the **Issuer URL** of your Auth0 tenant, formatted as: `https://AUTH0_TENANT_SUBDOMAIN.us.auth0.com`. *Do not* include a trailing slash at the end of the URL.

    {:.note}
    > **Note:** You can find the value for your `AUTH0_TENANT_SUBDOMAIN` by checking the **Tenant Name** under **Settings** > **General**.

 6. Choose Auth0 as the **Provider Type**.

-7. Input the Client ID of the previously created admin application in Auth0 into the **Initial Client ID** field. input the Client Secret of the same Auth0 admin application into the Initial Client Secret field. **The Initial client secret will be stored in isolated, encrypted storage and will not be readable through any Konnect API.**
+7. Enter the **Client ID** of the previously created admin application in Auth0 into the **Initial Client ID** field.
+Then, enter the **Client Secret** of the same application into the **Initial Client Secret** field.

-8. If you are using a custom domain for Auth0, enter the audience of the initial client as the **Client Audience**.
+8. If you're using a custom domain for Auth0, enter the audience of the initial client as the **Client Audience**.
 Otherwise, leave this field blank.

-9. **Optional**: If you are using developer-managed scopes, select the **Use Developer Managed Scopes** checkbox.
+9. **Optional**: If you're using developer-managed scopes, select the **Use Developer Managed Scopes** checkbox.

 10. Save the DCR provider.
-You should now see it in the list of DCR providers.
+It will now appear in the list of DCR providers.

-11. Click the **Auth Strategy** tab to see all of the auth strategies.
+11. Click the **Auth Strategy** tab to view all available authentication strategies.
 Select **New Auth Strategy** to create an auth strategy that uses the DCR provider you created.

-12. Enter a name for internal use in {{site.konnect_short_name}} and a display name that will be displayed in Dev Portal.
-In the **Auth Type** dropdown menu select DCR.
-In the **DCR provider** dropdown, select the name of the DCR provider config you created.
-Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR provider.
+12. Enter a name for internal use in `{{site.konnect_short_name}}`, and a display name that will be shown in the Dev Portal.
+In the **Auth Type** dropdown, select **DCR**.
+In the **DCR Provider** dropdown, choose the name of the DCR provider configuration you created.
+The **Issuer URL** will be prepopulated with the URL you added to the DCR provider.

-13. Enter the mandatory `openid` scope into the **Scopes** field in addition to any other scopes your developers may need access to (for example, `openid, read:account_information, write:account_information`).
-If you’re using developer-managed scopes, these are the scopes your developers will be able to _choose_ from in Dev Portal.
+13. Enter the required `openid` scope in the **Scopes** field, along with any other scopes your developers may need (e.g., `openid, read:account_information, write:account_information`).
+If you are using developer-managed scopes, these will be the scopes your developers can select from in the Dev Portal.

-14. Enter `azp` into the **Credential Claims** field, which will match the client ID of each Auth0 application
+14. Enter `azp` in the **Credential Claims** field.
+This will match the client ID of each Auth0 application.

-15. Enter the value audience field of your associated Auth0 API in the **Audience** field.
-If you’re using developer managed scopes, scopes selected by the developer should be in this audience.
+15. Enter the **Audience** value from your associated Auth0 API in the **Audience** field.
+If you're using developer-managed scopes, the scopes selected by the developer should belong to this audience.

 16. Choose the required **Auth Methods** (`client_credentials`, `bearer`, `session`) and **save**.
 {% endnavtab %}